lutang123/Analyzing-eBay-Car-Sales/README.md

-# Data-Analysis-Used-Cars-in-Germany
+# Data-Analysis-ebay-car-Sales

-What are the most popular brands of cars in German?
+Question 1: What is the most common brands of cars in Germany and their listed average prices?

+Question 2: Among common brands, are there large differences on kilometer that can affect listing price?

-What are the factors affect the car price?
+Question 3: What are the factors that can affect car prices?

-And what are the most expensive are the most expensive cars?

 This data analysis project will answer those questions

+This project uses Python, pandas, matlibplot and seaborn

 All the analysis process are produced by Lu Tang